Schockwav3/SMILESGeneratorPredictor/README.md

 ```

 > [!TIP]
-If you need to update or change the FixedVocabulary you can use the sript in /src/Vocabulary_Creator.ipynb to analyze a file with SMILES and see which Tokens are used and how many of them are included to create a updated Vocabulary but for most use cases this Vocabulary should be fine.
+If you need to update or change the `class FixedVocabulary` you can use the sript in /src/Vocabulary_Creator.ipynb to analyze a file with SMILES and see which Tokens are used and how many of them are included to create a updated Vocabulary but for most use cases this Vocabulary should be fine.

 ### Tokanizer

-- The DeepSMILESTokenizer class handles the transformation of SMILES into deepSMILES and performs tokenization and untokenization.
+- The `class DeepSMILESTokenizer` handles the transformation of SMILES into deepSMILES and performs tokenization and untokenization.

 > [!TIP]
-DEEPSMILES
+**DeepSMILES** is an extension of the standard SMILES format (Simplified Molecular Input Line Entry System) for the visualisation of molecular structures.
+While SMILES describes the structure of a molecule using a character string, DeepSMILES goes one step further by simplifying and compressing this representation.
+They make it possible to increase the learning curve in machine learning by reducing the complexity and length of the representations without losing information about the chemical structure.

-- The DeepSMILESTokenizer class uses several regular expressions to tokenize deepSMILES strings.
+- The Tokanizer uses several regular expressions to tokenize deepSMILES strings.
 Each regex pattern is designed to  match specific components of a SMILES string.
 Below are the regex patterns used and their purposes:

     - `brackets` groups characters within square brackets together, which can represent charged atoms or specific configurations in the SMILES syntax.